Swedeling/parkinson-disease-detection/README.md

 ```
 Spectrogram Parameters

-For BINSIZE and OVERLAP, you can choose multiple values, and the analysis will be conducted iteratively for all combinations.
+For `BINSIZE` and `OVERLAP`, you can choose multiple values, and the analysis will be conducted iteratively for all combinations.

 ```python
 BINSIZE = [2048]  # You can adjust the size of the spectrogram window (binsize)